belaz19/llm-explore-Norway/README.md

 3. Create an application with an User Interface, where users can ask questions about tourist attractions in Norway and get answers that help them planning vacations and not missing out important tourist attractions

 ## Retrieval flow
+Both a knowledge base and an LLM are used in the flow.
 All my scipts used for discovering the best RAG flow and its components are stored in the folder `notebooks`.
 My RAG flow is created in the `make_rag.ipynb` notebook:
 ```
 def rag(query):